patrycja-io/asteroids/README.md

 <p><img alt="Image" title="icon" src="wireframes/howtodeploy-2.PNG" /></p>

-* Then to find a section with Github Pages and click on source/ none button.
+* Than to find a section with Github Pages and click on source/ none button.
 And than from toggle menu change it to master branch:

 <p><img alt="Image" title="icon" src="wireframes/howtodeploy-3.PNG" /></p>